Linguists can work with a term base (TB) only if it is assigned to the job by a Project Manager.

 - Edit their own terms, as long as the status of the terms is "New" (However, it is not possible to delete them).

 As mentioned above, a Terminologist is a Linguist with additional permissions.
 Terminologists are able to edit or delete all terms in the term base, regardless of who created the term.
 This permission is set in a Linguist's profile by a Project Manager.

 TBs Assigned to the Job

 Linguists can see which (if any) TBs are assigned to their job.
-In the Web Editor, this is displayed in the top right corner.
-In the Desktop Editor, it is the bottom right corner.
+In the Editor for the web, this is displayed in the top right corner.
+In the Editor for your desktop, it is the bottom right corner.
 Hover your mouse over the icons to see more details.